covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API Framework/Add-ons/Structure.md

            </LEV3>
          </LEV2>
        </LEV1>
- <!âNow the base data the add-on has will be copied to the Eplan base data.
+ <!'Now the base data the add-on has will be copied to the Eplan base data.
 Define as many pathes as possible. -->
        <LEV1 name="Basedata">
          <LEV2 name="MyAddon">
- <!âCopy all files behind this setting pathes to pathes for master dataâ¦ -->
+ <!'Copy all files behind this setting pathes to pathes for master data'¦ -->
            <Setting name="CopyTo" type="string" info="copy-to pathes for masterData">
              <Val>USER.TrDMProject.Masterdata.Pathnames..Projects</Val>
              <Val>USER.TrDMProject.Masterdata.Pathnames..Templates</Val>